 Despite being a chronic nuisance and public health hazard, gas powered leaf blowers are becoming more common and more powerful.
 The toxic exhaust, dangerous dust and extreme noise they create is harmful to everyone – especially children and seniors.
 Bottom line: gas powered leaf blowers may seem like a temporary annoyance but they are a serious threat to public health and the environment.

-- The EPA has shown that leaf blowers and other gas powered lawn and garden equipment exposes workers and the public to high levels of toxic and carcinogenic emissions such as benzene, butadiene, formaldehyde and fine particulates.
+- The EPA has shown that leaf blowers and other gas powered lawn and garden equipment expose workers and the public to high levels of toxic and carcinogenic emissions such as benzene, butadiene, formaldehyde and fine particulates.

 - Children and the elderly are particularly vulnerable to the dust and toxic emissions created by gas blowers.
 Animals, pets and wildlife are also vulnerable to the dust, fine particulates and extreme noise.

 - The American Lung Association, American Heart Association, World Health Organization and the Center for Disease Control and Prevention all report on the dangerous health risks associated with exposure to these types of emissions including cancer, lung disease, respiratory illnesses and dementia.

-- Gas blowers produce high levels of noise which has been shown to pose serious health risks including hearing loss, hypertension and productivity loss.
+- Gas blowers produce high levels of noise which have been shown to pose serious health risks including hearing loss, hypertension and productivity loss.

 - Testing shows that gas powered leaf blowers produce lower frequency noise which travels farther and impacts more people and households than battery electric leaf blowers.

 - The winds generated by blowers destroy habitats for beneficial insects and deplete topsoil.

-- Gas blower manufacturers recommend safe distances of 50 feet between leaf blowers and pedestrians that is nearly impossible to establish in urban environments.
+- Gas blower manufacturers recommend safe distances of 50 feet between leaf blowers and pedestrians.
+This is nearly impossible to establish in urban environments.

-- Gas powered leaf blowers burn fossil fuels which is the primary cause of climate change.
-The US Department Of Energy estimates that 1.2 Billion gallons of gasoline are consumed every year to maintain our lawns and gardens and much of that is spilled.
+- Gas powered leaf blowers burn fossil fuels.
+Emissions from burning fossil fuels are the primary cause of climate change.
+The US Department Of Energy estimates that 1.2 billion gallons of gasoline are consumed every year to maintain our lawns and gardens, and much of that is spilled.

 - “Portland already has rules regarding leaf blowers.”